OliverRedmanCooke/Single-responsive-web-page-that-lists-news-articles/README.md

 # Single-responsive-web-page-that-lists-news-articles

-This reponsive web page calls an external JSON file and lists the data as news items.
+This responsive web page calls an external JSON file and lists the data as news items.

 Technology used: Jquery, JSON, HTML and CSS